aaronjanse/bwrap-shell/README.md

 Inspiration: [Dot Dot Considered Harmful - Fuchsia](https://fuchsia.dev/fuchsia-src/concepts/filesystems/dotdot).

-This is an [ion shell](https://gitlab.redox-os.org/redox-os/ion) fork that runs every command in a sandbox containing only the current working directory (along with stuff like /dev, but we'll ignore that for now).
+This is an [ion shell](https://gitlab.redox-os.org/redox-os/ion) fork that runs every command in a sandbox containing only the current working directory (along with stuff like /dev, but we'll ignore that for now), along with file paths passed as arguments.
 So, programs can only operate upon the current working directory.

 Some interesting consequences:
 - `rm --no-preserve-root -rf /` only removes the current directory (well, /proc too...)